lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/setup-actions.md

 ```

 Let's dissect the prompt.
-We first tell the model about it general role.
-Then we instruct it to always read Wikipedia articles to find the answer, and give it the task.
+We first tell the model about its general role, and then we instruct it always to read Wikipedia articles to find the answer and give it the task.

 ```
 ## ROLE